-Another regulation that caused a lot of buzz in the twitter-verse was this one, which identified a list of "essential businesses" that are permitted to stay open, while all other businesses are required to be closed (subject to temporary access required by law, for inspections, maintenance or security purposes, or to access matters or materials that cannot be dealt with remotely).
-The list of essential businesses (which was revised somewhat under Ont.
+The introduction of Ont.
+Reg.
+262/20 made significant changes to this regulation.
+When originally introduced, Ont.
+Reg.
+82/20 caused a lot of buzz in the twitter-verse, as it identified a list of "essential businesses" that are permitted to stay open, while all other businesses are required to be closed (subject to temporary access required by law, for inspections, maintenance or security purposes, or to access matters or materials that cannot be dealt with remotely).
+(For condominiums, most of their primary service providers, including condominium managers, were entitled to continue working throughout the emergency period, despite some restrictions, such as those that affected landscaping service providers, unit cleaning services, and workers on some renovation projects).

+To facilitate the gradual reopening of the Ontario economy, the list of essential businesses (revised somewhat under Ont.
 Regs.
-119/20, 136/20, 153/20, and 196/20) is very broad, so not as many workplaces are under mandatory shut-down as could be, though many voluntarily remain closed to maintain social or physical distancing, for the safety of clients, customers and staff.
+119/20, 136/20, 153/20, 196/20, 200/20, 203/20, 219/20, 223/20, 238/20, 255/20 and other regulations as mentioned elsewhere in this memo) was and remains very broad, so not as many workplaces are under mandatory shut-down as could be, though many voluntarily remain closed to maintain social or physical distancing, for the safety of clients, customers and staff.